walterhiggins/WMPJS/book-outline.md

 Very often such results can be very useful when starting down the path of creating your own plugin.

 What's even more useful is the comprehensive API reference available at http://jd.bukkit.org/rb/apidocs/.
 This API reference is a set of interlinked web pages which are generated automatically from comments in the Bukkit source code.
 The reference lists all of the *Classes*, *Packages* and *Methods* in the Bukkit API.
-A Java *Class* is much like a Javascript Module while a Java *Method* is much like a Javascript Method or Function.
+A Java *Class* is much like a JavaScript Module while a Java *Method* is much like a JavaScript Method or Function.
 A Java *Package* is a folder of Java *Classes*, it's just another way of organizing large numbers of source files.
-Java programs can be quite large, much larger than their Javascript equivalents so the source files must be organized in folders and sub folders.
+Java programs can be quite large, much larger than their JavaScript equivalents so the source files must be organized in folders and sub folders.
 Each folder and subfolder is known as a *Package* in Java terms.

 For example, in Minecraft there are hundreds of different types of *events* which can occur in the game.
 It would be difficult for the Bukkit development team and for Plugin developers if all of the event source code was in a single folder called *events* so it makes sense to create subfolders for categories of events.